How To Make A Stamp From An Image In Photoshop

 Resize the Work Path (CTRL+T) to 50% and reapeat the same procedure to obtain two black outlined circle.

 Create a new layer, called Black Lines and draw several black horizontal lines with the Brush Tool.
-If you don't know how you can check out my tutorials for beginners.
+If you don't know how you can check out my tutorial on Hot to Draw Parallel Lines In Photoshop.

 With the Black Lines layer selected go to Filter, Distort and choose Waves with the following settings.
 You will obtain beautiful curved lines.